 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-When you are months past due on a debt, your creditor may assign or sell the debt to a third-party debt collection agency, which will attempt to collect it.
-In extreme cases of nonpayment, you may find yourself sued by the debt collector.
+When you are months past due on debt, your creditor may assign or sell the debt to a third-party debt collection agency, which will attempt to collect it.
+In extreme cases of nonrepayment, you may find yourself sued by the debt collector.

-If you’re confused about the lawsuit and aren’t sure how to respond, follow the guidelines outlined below.
-Whether the lawsuit is legitimate or a scam, here’s everything you need to know if you’re being sued by a debt collector.
+If you’re confused about the call and aren’t sure how to respond, follow the guidelines outlined below.
+Whether the lawsuit is legitimate or a scam, here’s what you need to know if you’re being sued by a debt collector.

 Verify the timeline of events

 If you’re being sued by a debt collector, you should understand what the process generally looks like – though the exact timeline varies from person to person.
 If your experience doesn’t match at all what’s below, you’ll want to verify the debt and the legitimacy of the debt collector to avoid a debt collection scam.